-When your vehicle is in PARK (P), push and release the memory button you just stored.
-The seat and mirrors will move to the set position.
+To recall your memory positions, your vehicle must be in PARK (P).
+Push and release the MEMORY button (1 or 2) or the appropriate keyless entry transmitter corresponding to the desired driving position.
+The seat and mirrors will move to the position previously stored for the identified driver.
 You will hear one beep.